 As we have discussed at length, effort, work ethic and a positive mindset go a long way, and are paramount to what coaches are looking for in a player.
 At camp, this means demonstrating your team- first mentality, coachability, and hustle.

 Smile!
 Coaches want players in their programs who are energy-givers.
-This is a person who contributes to team success, regardless of her play on the field.
-Engage and support teammates, smile, and show that you love the time you spend on the softball field.
+This is a person who contributes to team success, regardless of his play on the field.
+Engage and support teammates, smile, and show that you love the time you spend on the baseball field.

 Coach Engagement –